Yeovil people

 Charles Pittard was born in Martock about 1812 and first started working as a leather dresser in Yeovil in 1826 and his name is recorded in a wages book although the name of the company is not recorded.

 Although he would only have been around 14 at the time, it was not unusual for children to be employed in the leather industry either as an apprentice or an employee.
 He later acquired the firm.
+Nevertheless, many people (including Pittard's PLC) claim that the Pittard's company was formed in 1826, even though young Pittard was merely a boy employee of an existing unknown company at this time.

-In 1840 he was listed in the Somerset Gazette Directory as a Glover living and working in Bond Street and the 1841 census recorded that he was living in Bond Street with his wife Ann, 9 years his senior, daughters Ann aged 4 and Mary aged 1.
+In 1840 he was listed in the Somerset Gazette Directory as a glover living and working in Bond Street and the 1841 census recorded that he was living in Bond Street with his wife Ann, 9 years his senior, daughters Ann aged 4 and Mary aged 1.
 His daughter Ann died in 1843 and his wife died in the spring of 1849.
 In the winter of that year Charles married Eliza Thorne at Dorchester.

 A leather dressing warehouse and office which survives today (see Gallery), had previously been the glove factory and dressing yard of Hammond & Pickford.
 At the time of Bidder's map of 1843, it was owned by Rebecca Eason and its occupier was Charles Pittard.
 The property was acquired by Charles Pittard in 1848 and he remained its sole owner until his death in 1867, after which it passed to his two sons, Charles Wreford and Ebenezer then aged 22 and 19 respectively.